-- Public financial disclosure reports submitted by the President and Vice President may be accessed here. - Public financial disclosure reports submitted by candidates for the Office of President or Vice President may be requested here. - Public financial disclosure reports submitted by appointees or nominees to positions for which the pay is set at Levels 1 and 2 of the Executive Schedule may be accessed here. - OGE has an automated online process for providing public access to other public financial disclosure reports (OGE Forms 278, 278e, and 278-T) for Presidential appointees confirmed by the Senate (PAS). - OGE also posted the ethics agreements of PAS employees, which describe the steps an appointee will take to avoid any actual or apparent conflicts of interest, as well as records of ethics agreement compliance, at the above links.
+- Public financial disclosure reports submitted by candidates for the Office of President or Vice President may be requested here. - Public financial disclosure reports submitted by appointees or nominees to positions for which the pay is set at Levels 1 and 2 of the Executive Schedule may be accessed here. - OGE has an automated online process for providing public access to other public financial disclosure reports (OGE Forms 278, 278e, and 278-T) for Presidential appointees confirmed by the Senate (PAS). - OGE also posted the ethics agreements of PAS employees, which describe the steps an appointee will take to avoid any actual or apparent conflicts of interest, as well as records of ethics agreement compliance, at the above links.